 Local councils have been excellent in supporting our ambition to reconnect children with nature by taking the message of the Tree Charter to their local schools.
 Further details of how your Charter Branch can work with schools can be found here.

 Charter Branches can promote and celebrate the value of their local trees and woodland in a variety of different ways, such as setting up stalls at a village fete or local school fair, guided walks around local area, educational talks, treasure hunts, workshops, pub quizzes or tree themed short story/photography/artwork competitions.

 If you’re planning any tree related events this summer, let us know.
 We can promote your event on the Tree Charter website, which will boost your profile and attendance.

 A calendar of events promoted by the Tree Charter may be found here.

 If you have already had an event, and you have collected lots signatures, it would be great to hear from you.
 Your story may be suitable for a future spotlight blog post.

 In celebration of the launch of the Tree Charter on November 2017, 800 Legacy Trees will be planted across the country.
 This will also commemorate 800 years since the signing of The Charter of the Forest.

-Legacy Trees will be accompanied by a small plaque about the Tree Charter.
+Legacy Trees will be accompanied by a small plaque on the Tree Charter.
 These trees will ensure the 10 Principles of the Tree Charter are continued far beyond 2017.
-A portion of the trees have been reserved for local councils who contribute to the charter by becoming a local council Charter Branch.
+A portion of the trees has been reserved for local councils who contribute to the charter by becoming a local council Charter Branch.
 If your local council is interested in planting a Tree Charter Legacy Tree, please let me know by emailing: